Filing Student Code of Conduct Charges

 File charges or mediation?

 The Student Code of Conduct outlines behavioral expectations of students.
 This code is published in the student handbook The Key.
 Students and staff should familiarize themselves with these policies and procedures before filing a charge against another student.
-A student, staff or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing should the need arise.
+A student, staff or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing as the complainant should the need arise.

 How do I file charges?